emushtaq/nn_optimizers/README.md

-# comparing_cnn_optimizers
+# Optimizers - A comparison
-My simple comparison of the Adam, Adadelta and SGD optimizers on a CNN based MNIST classifier.
+My simple comparison of the Adam, Adadelta and SGD optimizers used in a CNN based MNIST classifier.

 Visualizing Accuracy and Loss *: